Staff, Volunteers & Board

 She particularly enjoys working with diverse contemporary art communities and assisting with developing innovative programs to grow artist platforms and community engagement.

 Alan MarloweBusiness Manager

-I studied New Media Arts at James Cook University before I was offered the Business Administration traineeship position at Umbrella.
-The course has given me a great foundation of knowledge of the arts industry and history, and linked me to various contacts in Townsville including artists, media, etc. I’ve done a lot of Volunteer work for different events in the arts community, like the Strand Ephemera 2011 exhibition, and being a resident artist at Studio2 Gallery.
+Alan studied New Media Arts at James Cook University before he was offered the Business Administration traineeship position at Umbrella (2011).
+The course gave Alan a great foundation of knowledge of the arts industry and history, and linked him to various contacts in Townsville including artists, educators, and media.
+Alan has done a lot of volunteer work at different events in the arts community, like the Strand Ephemera public sculpture show, and has been a resident artist at Studio2 Gallery.

-When I’m not at work, I like to teach body balance, draw, paint, reading, blog, taking photo and attending social events.
-I also like to keep fit and healthy so I try to get myself to gym or castle hill after work, and I do yoga most Sundays.
+When Alan is not at work, he likes to teach body balance, draw, take photos and attend social events.
+He also likes to keep fit and healthy by getting himself to gym or up castle hill after work, and does yoga most Sundays.

 Board of Management

-The Committee’s overall role is to govern the organisation rather than manage it.
-It is the purpose of the Director to manage the organisation in accordance with the direction of the Committee.
+The Board’s overall role is to govern the organisation rather than manage it.
+It is the purpose of the Director to manage the organisation in accordance with the direction of the Board.

-In general, the Committee is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of Umbrella Studio Association Inc. It is required to do all things that may be necessary to be done in order to carry out the objectives of the organisation.
-The Committee has the final responsibility for the successful operations of the organisation.
-Without intending to limit the general role of the Committee, there are two dual roles of the Management Committee.
+In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of Umbrella Studio Association Inc. It is required to do all things that may be necessary to be done in order to carry out the objectives of the organisation.
+The Board has the final responsibility for the successful operations of the organisation.
+Without intending to limit the general role of the Board, there are two dual roles of the Board.